-- In a large bowl combine flour, pumpkin pie spice, baking soda, and salt.
-Set aside.
+- In a medium bowl combine flour, pumpkin pie spice, baking soda, and salt; set aside.

-- In a medium add pumpkin, maple syrup, coconut sugar, eggs, vanilla, and milk mixture.
+- In a large bowl add pumpkin, maple syrup, sugar, oil, eggs and vanilla.
 Whisk until ingredients are well combined.

-- Pour batter into prepared bread pan and bake for 45-55 minutes.
-Cover top of bread loosely with foil at 20 minutes, to avoid the top from getting too dark.
+- Pour batter into prepared loaf pan and bake for 35 minutes uncovered.
+Cover top of bread loosely with foil and bake for another 10-15 minutes.
 Insert toothpick into middle of bread, it should come out with little to no crumbs when done.
-Allow bread to cool completely before slicing.
-Enjoy with your favorite nut butter for a delicious breakfast treat!
+Allow bread to cool in pan for 15 minutes, then on wire rack to cool completely.

 - Serving Size: 1/12

 - Calories: 161

 - Fat: 1g

 - Saturated Fat: 0g

 - Cholesterol: 31mg